mirakus-0f-tyr/yadex/README.md

 ### Known Issues

-- program crashes when compiled with gcc 5.4.
-Everything will build fine, but will crash when creating a sector.
-This is with the gcc version from Ubuntu 16.04.
-It might be specific to this Ubuntu build of gcc.
-I have not made a separate compile of 5.4 to test.
-I have not been able to recreate the issue on any other setup/compiler.

-  The area where the crash occurs is objects.cc line 570 (buffer overflow as reported by valgrind).
+- program ends with a SIGABRT when creating a sector any time the program was compiled on Ubuntu with the provided gcc packages.
+I think this has to do with the gcc configuration, but I'm not sure.
+This may also occur on other mainstream distributions (not thoroughly tested).
+I have not had the problem with Arch Linux or self-compiled versions of gcc/g++.
+I'm currently looking into the problem.